 Good bone health should be cultivated from a young age.
-The Department of Nutrition and Dietetics and the Department of General Obstetrics & Gynaecology at KK Women's and Children's Hospital explains the whys and hows.
+The Department of Nutrition and Dietetics and the Department of General Obstetrics & Gynaecology, both from KK Women's and Children's Hospital (KKH), explains the whys and hows.

-Good bone health is key in preventing osteoporosis
+Good bone health is key to preventing osteoporosis

 It is never too late to take steps to slow down natural bone loss and prevent brittle, weak bones, but one should start healthy habits early on, with regular exercise and a diet containing adequate calcium and vitamin D.